Kyrgyzstan: Political system

-Kyrgyzstan is among the fifty countries in the world with the highest perceived level of corruption: the 2016 Corruption Perception Index for Kyrgyzstan is 28 on a scale of 0 (most corrupt) to 100 (least corrupt).
+Kyrgyzstan is among the 50 countries in the world with the highest perceived level of corruption: the 2025 Corruption Perception Index is 26 on a scale of 0 (most corrupt) to 100 (least corrupt).

-In 2010, another revolution erupted in the country (see: April uprising).
-President Bakiyev, together with his relatives, including his son Maksim and brother Janish—were forced to flee to Kazakhstan and then sought asylum in Belarus.
-Roza Otunbayeva, who was appointed interim president, announced that she did not intend to run for the Presidential elections in 2011.
-The election was held in November and won by Prime Minister Almazbek Atambayev, leader of the Social Democratic Party, and Atambayev was sworn in as president on 1 December 2011.
-Omurbek Babanov was appointed prime minister on the same day and was confirmed on 23 December 2011.
+In the 2010 Kyrgyz Revolution, Bakiyev and his relatives—including his son Maksim and brother Janish—were forced to flee to Kazakhstan and then sought asylum in Belarus.
+Roza Otunbayeva, who was appointed interim president, announced that she did not intend to run for the presidential elections in 2011.
+The election was won by Prime Minister Almazbek Atambayev, leader of the Social Democratic Party.
+Omurbek Babanov was appointed prime minister.

-In 2015, Kyrgyzstan became a full-fledged member of the Eurasian Economic Union (EES) after it formally abolished customs controls along its border with Kazakhstan, other members are the former Soviet republics Russia, Kazakhstan, Belarus, and Armenia.
+In 2015, Kyrgyzstan became a full-fledged member of the Eurasian Economic Union after it formally abolished customs controls along its border with Kazakhstan.
+Other members are the former Soviet republics Russia, Kazakhstan, Belarus, and Armenia.